ypaialex/ptdt/README.md

 ## Authors

-Alex Pai, Daniel Weiner and Elise Robinson (Stanley Center for Psychiatric Research at Broad Institute)
+Alex Pai and Daniel Weiner (Stanley Center for Psychiatric Research at Broad Institute)